 At the least, Gear VR seems destined for a name change.
 Samsung moved from “Samsung Gear” to “Samsung Galaxy Watch.”
 Maybe, then, Samsung Galaxy VR?

 Or, maybe, there’s a standalone headset like Oculus Go coming.
-Reports of ahave suggested a possible showing as soon as the in a few weeks’ time.
+Reports of a standalone Samsung AR/VR headset have suggested a possible showing as soon as the IFA trade show in Berlin in a few weeks’ time.
 Or, maybe, at Samsung’s Developer Conference in November.
-With standalone VR already here with the Go, and, soon, , Samsung might choose that path for its future VR efforts.
+With standalone VR already here with the Go, Lenovo’s Mirage Solo and, soon, HTC Vive Focus, Samsung might choose that path for its future VR efforts.

 Samsung could also evolve a new piece of hardware that does more with Samsung’s powerful phone processors as a Galaxy accessory.
-Thethan this year’s standalone VR headsets are doing.
+The Qualcomm Snapdragon 845 chip can achieve better things in VR than this year’s standalone VR headsets are doing.
 In-headset positional tracking, at the least, which the Lenovo Mirage Solo has.
 Oculus Go, while beautifully designed, has limited tracking and no room-tracking awareness.